Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Opera One also has a Tab Snoozing feature that will put inactive tabs to sleep, thus saving your memory.
 This feature is more than welcome, especially on low-end PCs.

 While being idle on the start page, the browser used 0% CPU and about 248MB of RAM, which is a bit more than Opera.

 We repeated the same test with five open tabs and YouTube HD video loading in the background.
 During this test, Firefox used almost 700MB of RAM and up to 60% of CPU.

 This is less CPU usage from Firefox, however, but the memory usage was slightly higher.
-As for other performance, we didn’t notice any major slowdowns while using Firefox.
+As for other performances, we didn’t notice any major slowdowns while using Firefox.

-As you can see, Opera uses less RAM at all times, while the CPU is slightly higher than on Firefox.
-Overall, we were pleased with how both Opera and Firefox performed on our low-end computer.
+As you can see, Opera One uses less RAM at all times, while the CPU is slightly higher than on Firefox.
+Overall, we were pleased with how both Opera and Firefox performed on our low-end computers.